soi-20/brains/_pages/Archive.md

 # Life

-I admire wild animals because they hunt, they fight, no matter what, they find a way to predate and survive.
+I admire wild animals because they hunt, they fight, no matter what, they find a way to predate and survive(the best and fullest expression of themselves).

 ---